Tradescantia pinetorum

-Tradescantia pinetorum, the pinewoods spiderwort, is a species of Tradescantia and part of the Commelinaceae family.
+Tradescantia pinetorum, the pinewoods spiderwort, is a species of Tradescantia and part of the family Commelinaceae.

 Tradescantia pinetorum is found in open woods in the southwestern United States (Arizona + New Mexico) and northwestern Mexico (Chihuahua y Sonora).

 Growth

 Tradescantia pinetorum has strongly pubescent sheaths and purple petals that are 8–10 mm long.
 The genus Commelina has flower buds enclosed in a sheath called a spathe, while Tradescantia does not have a spathe.
 Tradescantia pinetorum has glandular pubescent sepals, while Tradescantia occidentalis has glabrous sepals.

 Scientifically related plants

 Scientifically related plants include Tradescantia pedicellata and Aneilema pinetorum.